Distant Echoes of the Milky Way's Last Major Merger: Discussion

 A broader implication of this work is apparent in our all-sky maps of the distant halo (Figure~\ref{fig:allsky}).
 The Milky Way's outer halo contains significant substructure, and is in fact dominated by it.
 Due to the prominence of these disequilibrium structures, any efforts to measure the Milky Way's properties in the outer halo --- from its mass to the perturbative response of its dark matter halo \citep[e.g.,][]{Garavito-Camargo2019,Garavito-Camargo2020,Shen2022} --- will require more sophisticated and time-dependent modelling \citep[e.g.,][]{Vasiliev2021a,Lilleengen2023,Koposov2022}.

 Four overdensities overwhelm our maps beyond $60$~kpc: the Sagittarius stream, the Outer Virgo Overdensity, the Pisces Overdensity, and the elongated Pisces Plume flowing from the Magellanic clouds.
 The former three structures are clearly visible in RRL, whereas the latter is most prominent in the RGB maps.
 In this work we have argued that both the Outer Virgo Overdensity and at least some part of the Pisces Overdensity can be linked to the GSE merger; the origin of the Pisces Plume remains more uncertain, particularly to what extent it comprises Magellanic debris or the dynamical friction wake of the LMC.
-We have shown here how precise 6D kinematics and chemistry of even a handful of members can offer key links to the origins of a structure.
-The methods presented here to identify distant RGB stars should enable a spectroscopic census of the outer halo in 6D, finally unmasking the patchwork of accreted structure that enshrouds our Galaxy. \\
+We have shown here how precise 6D kinematics and chemistry of even a handful of members can offer key links to the origins of a structure. \\